Business Incentives for Foreign Investors in Singapore

 - Scale broad-based digitalization — providing SMEs with access to relevant resources and advisory;

-- Develop digital leaders — building a local core of enterprises that can compete regionally and globally; and
+- Develop digital leaders — building a local core of enterprises that can compete regionally;

 - Catalyze new products and business models — helping businesses to scale up and innovate.